beyond-all-reason/spring/doc/SelectionKeys.md

 Note that there is an **underscore** (`_`) between each element, even if there is already a plus sign (`+`), for hysterical raisins...

 ## Source

 The *SOURCE* describes the set of units that you want to filter and pick a selection from.
 For players, these are restricted your team.
 It can be one of

 - `AllMap`: All active units on the entire map.
 - `Visible`: All active units that are currently visible.
+- `PrevSelection`: All units present in previous selection; that is, the one active before you hit the selection key.
-- `FromMouse_<float>`: all units that are at most a distance of `<float>` away from the mouse cursor.
+- `FromMouse_<float>`: All units that are at most a distance of `<float>` away from the mouse cursor.
-- `FromMouseC_<float>`: same as above, but using a vertical cylinder instead of a sphere.
+- `FromMouseC_<float>`: Same as above, but using a vertical cylinder instead of a sphere.
 This is good for selecting airplanes or ships on deep water.
-- `PrevSelection`: the previous selection; that is, the one active before you hit the selection key

 ## Filter

 The *FILTER* is an arbitrarily long list of filters.

 Here are the filters.
 Note that "units" generally means both buildings and mobile units.
 Typing both got old real quick.